alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @abs_y = abs_y
 end
 ```
-which just sets the lower right coorindates of the legend box, next *axes* is set to its owner i.e. the subplot and then *border_color* of the legend box i.e. colour of the outer rectangle of the legend box i.e. colour of the box.
+which just sets the lower right coordinates of the legend box, next *axes* is set to its owner i.e. the subplot and then *border_color* of the legend box i.e. the colour of the outer rectangle of the legend box i.e. the colour of the box.
 Then the array *legends* is created which stores the legend objects.
-Next the function **configure_dimensions**  is called which sets the dimensions for the legend box:
+Next, the function **configure_dimensions**  is called which sets the dimensions for the legend box:
 ```ruby
 def configure_dimensions
   @legends_height = @axes.plots.size * per_legend_height